When children feel confident in their abilities, they are more engaged, motivated, and empowered to try new things

 When adults openly discuss race and human diversity, they help children build confidence in themselves and comfort with others.
 This action guide, produced by EmbraceRace, shares small, but powerful steps to nurture race-brave children.
 Available in English and Spanish.

-BUILDING SELF-CONFIDENCE THROUGH BOOKS
+TEACHING THROUGH BOOKS

 Part of the STREAMin³ curriculum, these activity cards provide simple and fun ways to promote children's confidence.